Review Your Data

 To get started, simply click the drop-down > select "Global Account Search"

 When you first make your way to Global Account Search, the interface will display “No Results” and ask you to select databases to search.
-Click the underlined “Select Databases” OR the Green Select Databases button.
+Click the underlined “Select Databases” OR the green Select Databases button.

 Important Note on Database Access